ioBroker/ioBroker.vis-map/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 - fix datapoint handling for lat/lan
-- Make datapoints in 0_userdata work again
+- Make data points in 0_userdata work again

 ### 1.1.0 (2024-03-07)
 - (bluefox) Removed dependency to `iobroker.vis`.
 Only show the message if vis is not installed